GlitchCog/ChatGameFontificator/README.md

 * How do I use a custom font?

 Select Custom... from the font dropdown menu and select your font sheet image.
 This image must be a PNG containing a grid of uniformly sized rectangular cells, 8 cells wide by 12 cells tall.
 Each cell should contain in order all the ASCII characters from 32 (space) to 127 (delete).
 Click the Select Missing Character button for an example of this.
 The degree to which a pixel is pure white is the degree to which it is tinted by the Text Tint color, and any transparent or partially transparent pixels will show through to the border or background color the appropriate amount.
-[This image is an example of one that will work.](../../raw/master/src/main/resources/fonts/ct_font.png)
+[This image (the Chrono Trigger font) is an example of one that will work.](../../raw/master/src/main/resources/fonts/ct_font.png)

 * How do I use a custom background?

 Select Custom... from the border dropdown menu and select your border sheet image.
 This image must be a PNG containing a grid of uniformly sized rectangular cells, 3 cells wide by 3 cells tall.
 This image represents a small version of a border, which can be expanded by tiling the top-middle, middle-left, middle-right, and bottom-middle edge cells.
 The center cell is tiled on the inside of the border horizontally and vertically.
 The degree to which a pixel is pure white is the degree to which it is tinted by the Border Tint color, and any transparent or partially transparent pixels will show through to the background color the appropriate amount.
-[This image is an example of one that will work.] (../../raw/master/src/main/resources/borders/metroid_border.png)
+[This image (a Metroid border) is an example of one that will work.] (../../raw/master/src/main/resources/borders/metroid_border.png)